kwilkos/cxf/distribution/src/main/release/samples/jaxws_dispatch_provider/README.txt

   copy src\demo\hwDispatch\server\*.xml build\classes\demo\hwDispatch\server

 Running the demo using java
 ---------------------------

-From the samples/jaxws_dispatch directory run the commands, entered on a single command line:
+From the base directory of this sample (i.e., where this README file is located) run the commands, entered on a single command line:

 For UNIX (must use forward slashes):
     java -Djava.util.logging.config.file=$CXF_HOME/etc/logging.properties